altayaydemir/altay-dot-wtf/data/about/about.md

 - **2016**: graduated and started working at [**vispera**](https://vispera.co), a computer-vision and image recognition startup. built data visualization and forms with a bunch of fields.
 - **2015 to 2016:** front-end developer internships at _[taze](https://tazebt.com)_ and _[peergust](https://angel.co/peergust)_
-- **2015**: did an awfully incompetent but motivating coding bootcamp. quit all the off-school things to focus on graduating on time. took classes from visual communication design and computer science departments. learned a lot by building tangible things[\*](https://github.com/altayaydemir/bilgi-shuttle-ios)[\*](https://github.com/altayaydemir/vcd-ibeacon), and met with many smart people.
+- **2015**: did an incompetent yet motivating coding bootcamp. quit all the off-school things to focus on graduating on time. took classes from visual communication design and computer science departments. learned a lot by building tangible things[\*](https://github.com/altayaydemir/bilgi-shuttle-ios)[\*](https://github.com/altayaydemir/vcd-ibeacon), and met with many smart people.
 - **2013 to 2015**: worked as staff writer at [**bant mag**](https://bantmag.com), an independent arts magazine. it was my dream job around that time. mostly worked on the news website, also wrote album/live-show reviews and did interviews for [the monthly issue](http://dergi.bantmag.com).
 - **2012**: moved to istanbul. started studying mechanical engineering at [istanbul bilgi university](https://www.bilgi.edu.tr/en/).